mdn/translated-content/files/ko/web/html/attributes/index.md

       <td>{{ HTMLElement("img") }}</td>
       <td>
-        This attribute tells the browser to ignore the actual intrinsic size of the image and pretend it’s the size specified in the attribute.
+        This attribute tells the browser to ignore the actual intrinsic size of the image and pretend it's the size specified in the attribute.
       </td>
     </tr>
     <tr>